Max2W/fengsite/content/about.md

 Hi, I am **Feng Wang (王丰)**, a researcher in RNA biology.

-The website is meant to be the go-to place for me to park the various snippets of information I find noteworthy or amusing.
+This website is meant to be the go-to place for me to park the various snippets of information I find noteworthy or amusing.